lulav/LRS_Documentation/docs/authentication/ssh/ssh_generate_key.md

 ```bash
 Enter same passphrase again:
 ```
-- If key generating suucceeded you will get the following details:
+- If key generating succeeded you will get the following details:
 1. Your identification location path.
 2. Your public key location path.
 3. The key fingerprint.